My Pinterest Fail

 I finally decided to dig in.
 I L.O.V.E.D. the Teal color used on the “other” chair, so why not?
 Let’s just use that color.

-I then did HOURS of research on paint, trying to find a fabric paint to brush on instead of spray like a hairspray bottle.
+I then did HOURS of research on paint, trying to find a fabric paint to brush on instead of spray like a hairspray bottle (it seemed like it would hurt my finger in not too long).
 Did I mention I over think just about everything?

 I fell in love with Simply Spray– a really cool spray paint like fabric paint that is easy to apply, and the fabric feels amazing.
 You can’t even tell there is paint on it- not kidding.
 I found what looks promising in an opaque fabric paint made by Jacquard called Neopaque.
 (In hindsight, this probably would have been my best option) I found more tutorials than you can imagine about adding fabric medium to acrylic paints and even just using regular spray paint, right out of the can.
 Totally overwhelming.